Vision & Mission

 The Treasury of Scripture Knowledge (TSK) is a large and careful cross-reference collection: over 300,000 connections linking specific words and phrases across Scripture.
 But it was built on the King James Version.
 When you read a modern English Bible or a French translation, the references still point to KJV phrases.
 You lose precision: either you see a wall of verse numbers without context, or you mentally translate 17th-century English.

-We are anchoring these connections to modern translations so the phrase-level precision that makes the TSK valuable is preserved in the language people actually read.
-The French (Segond 21) mapping is complete.
-English (BSB) and Afrikaans (Ou Vertaling) are in progress.
+We anchored these connections to modern translations so the phrase-level precision that makes the TSK valuable is preserved in the language people actually read.

 What We Are Building